bstrebel/pimatic-alert/README.md

 when alert-switch is turned on then log "alert triggered by
 $alert-trigger at $alert-time" and turn alert-switch off after 5 minutes
 ```
+Use the [sample configuration](https://github.com/bstrebel/pimatic-alert/tree/master/assets) from github to start playing on a test system.

 An alert system is build from the following components:

-- Sensor Devices: Most probably something like HomeduinoRFPir or
+- **Sensor Devices**: most probably something like HomeduinoRFPir or
   HomeduinoRFContactSensor to trigger an alert.
-- AlertSystem: Main controller device to enable/disable the alert system
+- **AlertSystem**: main controller device to enable/disable the alert system
-- AlertSwitch: Main switch turned on by the sensor trigger devices
+- **AlertSwitch**: main switch turned on by the sensor trigger devices
-- Rules to do something when an alert is triggered
+- **Rules**: to do something when an alert is triggered ...

 The alert switch as well as some runtime variables are generated
-automatically in the background with the following IDs (where _ALERT_
+automatically in the background with the following pre-defined IDs (where _ALERT_
 stands for the ID of the AlertSystem device):

 - _ALERT_-**switch**: AlertSwitch device triggerd by sensor